SpongePowered/SpongeDocs/source/preparing/git.rst

 Git is an open-source version control system, and helps tremendously with collaborative project development.

 The Sponge project, alongside thousands of other open-source projects, hosts its Git repositories on GitHub.
-Thus, Git is a crucial tool in the development of Sponge and the Sponge API.
+Thus, Git is a crucial tool in the development of Sponge and the SpongeAPI.

 The `Git website <https://www.git-scm.com/>`__ has substantial documentation, and their downloads page offers a range of options for GUI clients suitable for various operating systems.